paxel/hop-scotch/README.md

 Everything else is up to the user to implement.

-The benefit is of course: If you add a stage in the middle, or you remove a stage, or you replace a stage, you just have to change the parameters you feed to the hop scotch and run it again, without changing the whole logic behind.
+The benefit is, of course: If you add a stage in the middle, or you remove a stage, or you replace a stage, you have to change the parameters you feed to the hop scotch and run it again, without changing the whole logic behind.

 # An example